Buy Havells India; target of Rs 1580: Motilal Oswal

 Outlook

-We reinitiate coverage on HAVL with a BUY rating and a TP of INR1,580 based on 55x FY25E EPS.
+We recently reinitiated coverage on HAVL with a BUY rating.
+We estimate an EBITDA/EPS CAGR of 27%/29% over FY23-25 supported by margin recovery in the core business.
+We have a TP of INR1,580 on the stock.

 For all recommendations report, click here